hong142/MGMT690-Writeup-6-Yuwen-Hong/README.md

 ```
 $ kubectl get all
 ```
-How to get that up and running, go to pd . guides here.
 ### pd
 We don’t have to talk to k8s directly, instead we can talk to Pachyderm and deploy the things we want directly.
 Just like the way we talk to k8s, one way you can talik to Pachyderm is through its command line interface called "pachctl".
 To get the version of both Pachyderm and its command line interface, you can run "version" through the interface.
 ### create repository